SwissLife-OSS/thor-analyzer/README.md

 ## Getting Started

-Before we start we have to decide which package would be the right choise for our project.
+Before we start we have to decide which package would be the right choice for our project.
 If we work with the `System.Diagnostics.Tracing` namespace in combination with *.Net* 4.6.1 or higher, we might be well adviced by using the `ChilliCream.Tracing.Analyzer` package.
 But if we use instead the `Microsoft.Diagnostics.Tracing` namespace in combination with *.Net* 4.5.1 or higher, we should go for the `ChilliCream.Tracing.Analyzer.Legacy` package.

 In summary, can be stated that newer projects using the `System.Diagnostics.Tracing` namespace should install the `ChilliCream.Tracing.Analyzer` package.
 See the following Powershell script.